Pranesh1221/JavaScript-Coding-Practice/README.md

 The unary plus tries to convert an operand to a number. `true` is `1`, and `false` is `0`.

 The string `'Lydia'` is a truthy value.
-What we're actually asking, is "is this truthy value falsy?".
+What we\'re actually asking, is "is this truthy value falsy?".
 This returns `false`.

 </details>